-Travel to Schenectady for a weekend rich in history, art and fun.
-It is the town, after all, where Thomas Edison founded the General Electric Company, where New York State named its first historic district, and it’s home to Proctors Theatre, a former vaudeville house where countless famous artists have performed.
+Travel to Schenectady for a weekend rich in history, art, and fun.
+It is here where Thomas Edison founded the General Electric Company, where New York State named its first historic district, and it’s home to Proctors Theatre, a former vaudeville house where countless famous artists have performed.

-Fuel up with a full Greek breakfast at Union Cafe, Schenectady’s best breakfast spot as rated by Yelp.
-Try a little bit of everything with the Cafe Deluxe, two eggs & two French toast or two pancakes with bacon, ham or sausage.
+9 am: Fuel up with a full Greek breakfast at Union Cafe, one of Schenectady’s best breakfast spots.
+Try a little bit of everything with the Cafe Deluxe (two eggs & two French toast or two pancakes with bacon, ham or sausage).

-Spend the rest of your morning walking the Central Park Rose Garden.
-In spring and summer, the scent of rose buds and vibrant colors overwhelm your senses.
+10:30 am: Spend the rest of your morning walking the Central Park Rose Garden.
+In spring and summer, the scent of rosebuds and vibrant colors overwhelm your senses.
 In the winter, the park is quiet, but still beautiful - especially when the trees and bushes are covered in a light dusting of snow.

 Make sure to check ahead and purchase tickets in advance to see what performances are available.

 11 am: Spend the rest of your morning and early afternoon exploring the Schenectady County Historical Museum, featuring furniture, toys and artifacts from the eighteenth and nineteenth centuries.
 The museum itself is located at the Dora Jackson House (a Path Through History attraction), built in 1895 in the town’s historic Stockade district.

 By plane: Albany International Airport.
 Schenectady is located just 30 minutes away.

 By train: Take Amtrak to Schenectady Station (SDY).
 Downtown attractions are walking distance from the station!